arantespp/arantespp.com/posts/articles/skydiver-terminal-velocity.md

 ## The Problem

-I have a degree in electrical engineering.
-I've chosen this course because it's subjects interdependency.
-We study from math, physics, a little about computer science, electronics, economy, until a little about social science.
-At the mid of the course, maybe 2013 or 2014, I saw a article standing that a skydiver with a parachute whose drag force is proportional to the square of the speed will have its speed constant at some time.
+I like interdependency between subjects, and this is the reason why I wrote this article.
+Some years ago, I saw an article standing that a [skydiver](https://www.skydiveoc.com/about/articles/terminal-velocity-mean-skydiving/) with a parachute whose drag force is proportional to the square of the speed will have its speed constant at some time.
 This proposition caught my attention.
 So I decided to investigate it more.

-It is a interesting question because involves math and physics, and I like studying both.
-The level of the calculus theory behind was not too easy neither too hard, a good point to achieve the [flow state](/zettelkasten/flow-state-psychology).
+This is an interesting question because involves math and physics.
+The level of the calculus theory behind was not too easy neither too hard, it's a good point to achieve the [flow state](/zettelkasten/flow-state-psychology).
+We also need to understand some physics concepts to set up some boundaries conditions that will help us solve some integrations.

 Some days ago I remembered this problem and I decided to proof it again, this time writing this article.
+The questions we want to answer is:

+> When a skydiver opens his/her parachute, after enough time, his/her velocity will be constant, considering that the parachute drag force is proportional to the square of the velocity.

 ## Modeling

-The resultant force, $F_R$, acting in a skydriver falling can be expressed by:
+The resultant force, $F_R$, acting in a skydiver falling can be expressed by:

 $$
 \tag{1} \vec{F_R} = \vec{F_g} + \vec{F_d}